 How long Does Psychotherapy Take?

-People often wonder how long psychotherapy will take to get good results.
-At KlearMinds we find certain factors can influence what length of therapy will suit you best.
+People often wonder how long they should see a psychotherapist to get good results.
+At KlearMinds in London, we find certain factors that can influence what length of therapy will suit you best.
 These include:

 - The length of time that you have been having difficulties